-During my research to do something better, I have found the “Recyclerview”.
-It was perfect for what I wanted to do.
-Thus, I have begun with the data which are already stores.

-There are 2 activity for this part.
-The activity with English word translated to French and vice versa.
-Here, I will talked about the English to French activity .
+During my research to improve my app, I found the “Recyclerview” that looked very well adapted for what I wanted to do.
+Thus, I begun to work on the first part with the data which were already stored.
+This task can be subdivided in 2 activities : on one hand, the part with English word translated into French and on the other hand the other way around from French to English.
+Here, I mainly describe how I worked on the first activity, from English to French, but I applied a similar approach to develop the French to English part.

-I have created different <string-array> in the strings.xml file then I have made my activity with my “Recyclerview”.
-To use this recycler view and add the data that I wanted, I needed 2 things : a layout which would be the “visible part” of the app and an Adapter which will be the link between the layout and the recyclerview.
+First, I created different <string-array> in the strings.xml file, and then I build my main activity with a “Recyclerview”.
+To use this recycler view and add the data I wanted, I needed 2 things : first a layout which would be the “visible part” of the app and then an “adapter” to link the layout and the recyclerview.

-The layout was the easiest part of the app because it was just an XML part.
-But I have taken my time to realy understand what the recycler View had to do.
-Thus, I have created a adapter class and a “sub class” named MyView .
-This sub class is to/for pick/ing up each element of my layout.
-Then, we use these elements in my “main” class.
-Thanks to this sub class, I can set each element of my layout with the elements of my array.
-Moreover, I have created a “clickable” layout for the user.
-When he clicked on one of these layout, he have accesse to more information.
-Once my adapter finished, I had just to call it in my Recycler view activity to add each data in this RecyclerView.
+The layout was the easiest part of the app because it was just an XML program.
+But I spent much more time to the understand the “recycler View” how it works and what information it will have to provide.
+Thus, I created an adapter class and a “sub-class” named “MyView “.
+This sub-class allows to pick up each element from my layout.
+Then, these selected elements are used in my “main” class.
+Thanks to this sub-class, I can set each element of my layout with the elements of my array.
+Moreover, I created a “clickable” layout for the user : when he clicked on one of these layout, he has access to more information.
+Once the adapter was finished, I had just to call it in my Recycler view activity to add each data in this RecyclerView.
+Similar steps were applied to build the “French to English” activity.

-I have do the same thing for the French to English word activity.

-The next step was to give the possibility to user to add its own words.
-First, in the beginning, I wanted to the user could add its words in the same place than the words already stored were.
-To do that I had to use the same adapter that I used for the data already stored.
-But, because I have not used an array but a data base and an editView and not a basic string I could not use the same activity.
+The second part of the application was created to give users the opportunity to add their own words.
+At the beginning, I imagined the user could add his words to the same place as those already stored.
+But to do that, one should have used the same adapter as the one used for the data already stored.
+But, because I did not use an array but a data base, nor a basic string but an editView this action was not possible .

-Thereby, I decided to create two new activities based on the two first.
-I thought to just do 2 activities with data already stored directly stored in the data base.
-Nevertheless, I did not want the user could to erase the data already stored.
-I have think to do 2 other tables but it was to complicated for nothing.
-I have thought it was clearer to do two other activities separated.
+Thereby, I decided to create two new activities based on the first ones.
+I will describe one of them but both of each have the same operation.
+I thought to do two activities with data that could be directly stored in the existing data base.
+However to prevent already recorded data from being overwritten by new ones, I finally thought it was more simple to separate the activities, instead of doing two other new tables.